Lately, there has been growing concerns as more and more people suffer from the negative effects of a sedentary life.

-Pros: It has free My Cloud fitness app powered by Bluetooth, provides additional exercises, has floor stabilizers to prevent rocking.
+- It has free My Cloud fitness app powered by Bluetooth

-This machine has an ergonomic design and a sturdy, durable steel frame built to accommodate up to 264 pounds.
+This rowing machine has an ergonomic design and a sturdy, durable steel frame built to accommodate up to 300 pounds.

 It features a large LCD monitor which helps to track your calories, strokes, distance and time while you row.